tristan-f-r/cslib/CONTRIBUTING.md

 ## Variable names

 Feel free to use variable names that make sense in the domain that you are dealing with.
-For example, in the `LTS` library, `State` is used for types of states and `μ` is used as variable name for transition labels.
+For example, in the `Lts` library, `State` is used for types of states and `μ` is used as variable name for transition labels.

 ## Proof style and golfing :golf: